 Originally launched in 2013, the Volvo V40 was facelifted in 2016 to match the look and feel of Volvo’s larger models.
-It got equipment upgrades, a more efficient diesel engine and slightly revised styling to help it do battle with other premium hatchbacks such as the Audi A3, BMW 1 Series and Mercedes A-Class.
+It got equipment upgrades, a more efficient diesel engine and slightly revised styling to help it keep up with other premium hatchbacks such as the Audi A3, BMW 1 Series and Mercedes A-Class.

 If you're looking for a more stylish Ford Focus – this is it